 This feature helps you quickly see the names and types of parameters used in a

 function or a stored procedure script.
 All information is neatly displayed in the Parameter Info tooltip.

 The parameter displayed in bold type is the next parameter required for the current function or stored procedure.

 The Quick Info feature is a tooltip with brief information about database objects, parameters,

 and variables.
 The tooltip appears when you place the mouse pointer on the required item in the

-SQL script or use the shortcut Ctrl+K and then press I. In case of database objects, the tooltip shows
+SQL script or use Ctrl+K and then press I. In case of database objects, the tooltip shows

 their location and types.
 You will find this option useful while working with large scripts.